CS340-21/teamGME/README.md

 The player spawns in a room inside a deep labyrinth flooded with monsters.
 There is only one way to escape- complete all the mysterious puzzles scattered throughout the environment.
 Only then will the user recieve a key and be permitted to escape the labyrinth.

-Beware, the shadow is not what it seems.
+-Beware, the shadow is not what it seems.

 ## Features